 • Feel free to extend your compassion to others, to your community, to those who suffer as well as those who cause suffering, if you’re able.
 Don’t force yourself.
 Allow your compassion to flow naturally.

 • Feel free to extend compassion to yourself and your own situation.

 • At the end of your session–a few minutes or longer—sit again in awareness, as at the beginning of the practice, but without a specific focus like the breath and without words.

 As your meditation develops and becomes more natural, you may find yourself inspired to shift into it in your daily life–during your commute or while waiting in a queue, for instance.
 You might pick a person or an animal at random and simply wish them well.
 May your difficulties be relieved.
 May you know wellness and peace.

 Compassion is a vast topic, and to truly experience the fundamental selflessness to unconditionally care for others, commitment to a meditation path is essential.
 Mindworks meditation teaches a combination of mindfulness and awareness practices that naturally lead to the development of loving-kindness and compassion.
+Check out our advanced online course series on the actual practices of lovingkindness and compassion.
 Take the journey, and may your mind be at ease.